When you look at Heather Brown’s art, you might notice that peaceful tranquility falls over you.

 Growing up in Southern California, Heather was raised by a family of artists and it’s no surprise that her talents were inherited at a young age.
 During her earlier years, Heather wanted to be a veterinarian or work with animals.

-However, since moving to Hawaii nearly 20 years ago, Heather has made it her purpose to bring attention to the beauty of the oceans surrounding these beautiful islands.
-She has done what most artists struggle to do: make it as a full-time artist.
+However, since moving to Hawai'i in 1999, Heather has made it her purpose to bring attention to the beauty of the oceans surrounding these beautiful islands.

 Heather’s goal is to create artwork that inspires people while protecting the oceans and the environment against pollution for all to enjoy for years to come.
 She hopes her artwork inspires you to find the beauty in your surroundings while connecting to nature and the Earth.